 We are open 5 days a week in term time for children aged 2 – 5 years and have a permanent staff of 4.
 We are able to accommodate up to 24 children a day in our new purpose built nursery building, with outside play area.

-Nursery Education Funding can be claimed for up to 15 hours per week in the term after your child’s 3rd birthday; additional hours will be charged by the pre-school on a termly basis at the start of each term.
+Nursery Education Funding can be claimed for up to 30 hours per week with extended funding in the term after your child’s 3rd birthday; additional hours will be charged by the pre-school on a termly basis at the start of each term.
 Nursery Education funding is claimed through the pre-school and you will be asked to complete the necessary paperwork.
 A copy of your child’s birth certificate will be required.
 Fees are available on request and are reviewed annually by the Committee.

 Links with Ash Church of England Primary School

 We have established close links with Ash Church of England Primary School.
-We have a regular computer session on a Monday morning purely for the older children where we take 4 at a time in rotation.
+We have a regular computer sessions 2 mornings per week purely for the older children where we take 4 at a time in rotation.
 Older children are also taken regularly into the Reception class, to meet the teacher and familiarise themselves with the surroundings.
 We have a good relationship with the Reception teacher and liaise closely with her, joining forces for some fund raising events.

 Starting at Ash Pre-School